vippsas/vipps-report-api/vipps-report-api-faq.md

 See:
 [Give access to an accounting partner](./api-guide/overview.md#give-access-to-an-accounting-partner)

-## I keep getting an empty list in response when calling one of the endpoints
+## Why do I get an empty list in response when calling one of the endpoints?

 If you keep getting an empty list in a response where you expect data to be available, you should first check these things before filing an issue: